What types of feature articles are most likely to get published in BizEd?

 3. The depth and quality of the writing is evident.

-You should receive our publication decision about six weeks after we receive your submission.
+You should receive our publication decision within six weeks after we receive your submission.

 Once my submission is accepted, how long will it take to appear in print?